SrinivasNampalli/SRINIVCSA/navigation/about.md

 <p>Here are a few milestones in my life and education journey: I have made andriod studio app, I have also made a website application and I have skills in java and python previously.</p>

 <ul>
-  <li>🏫 Middle and High School in San Diego</li>
+  <li>🫂 Middle and High School in San Diego</li>
-  <li>🎓 Currently studying to improve my software engineering skills, particularly using Android Studio</li>
+  <li> 😁Currently studying to improve my software engineering skills, particularly using Android Studio</li>
-  <li>🏢 Aspiring to become a software engineer and build my own apps</li>
+  <li>🧑‍🚒 Aspiring to become a software engineer and build my own apps</li>
 </ul>

 <h2>Video Game, Family, and Sports</h2>
 <p>I love watching and playing different sports that I found fun.</p>

-<p>My mother told me that I have Danish, English, and Irish heritage, and I have been looking into my family tree.
-My family is pretty big: I have been married twice, and my first wife passed away.
-We have had 5 kids, 4 adopted by me and 1 biological, and we are also blessed with three grandkids.
-My grandkids call me "Abuelito."</p>

-<p>The gallery below showcases some of my family, culture, and fun memories.</p>
+<p>As a Java developer who’s also into video games, basketball, and following soccer teams like Chelsea, my world feels like a blend of creativity, logic, and excitement.
+Coding in Java lets me bring ideas to life, especially with how versatile the language is.
+Whether I’m working on apps or tackling complex back-end systems, it always feels like I’m building something new—kind of like the games I play, where the code is the foundation for immersive worlds.</p>

 <h3>Gallery of Pics, scroll to the right for more ...</h3>
 <div class="image-gallery">